In this article, we will look at the very best pratyahara techniques and exercises.

 Interestingly, “Prati” also means to copy.

-Yogis and Buddhist use this sense-withdrawal in different ways.
+Yogis and Buddhists use this sense-withdrawal in different ways.

-Pratyahara yoga may also be used in more practical, down-to-Earth terms.
-For instance, we can use Pratyahara yoga to relax and focus the mind, and to replace negative sensory information (such as violent images from the media) with positive thoughts (such as love and kindness), which will promote happiness and inner peace.
+Pratyahara may also be used in more practical, down-to-Earth terms.
+For instance, we can use Pratyahara yoga to relax and focus the mind.
+And to replace negative sensory information (such as violent images from the media) with positive thoughts (such as love and kindness).
+In turn, this will promote happiness and inner peace.

 When we practice pratyahara, we stop the different types of sensory information [the five senses] from reaching their respective areas of the brain.
 In other words: we turn off the noise of the world.

 Imagine being able to walk through the busiest of cities while maintaining inner peace.
 Imagine not been affected by raised voices and bright lights.
-Imagine always having inner calm and composure.
-That’s what Pratyahara gives us.
+When we practice pratyahara, we find inner calm and composure.

-We’ve taken a good look at the background of Pratyahara yoga.
-Now it’s time to start to learn how to do Pratyahara techniques.
+We’ve taken a good look at the background.
+Now let’s look at how to do Pratyahara techniques.

 To start with, let’s look at the four main types of Pratyahara yoga.

 Types of Pratyahara Yoga